talon-one/talon_one.js/docs/ManagementApi.md

 ## getApplicationSessions

-> InlineResponse20016 getApplicationSessions(applicationId, opts)
+> InlineResponse20015 getApplicationSessions(applicationId, opts)

-List Application Sessions
+List Application sessions

+List all the sessions of the specified Application.

 ### Example